Joseph de la Vega

-José or Joseph Penso de la Vega, best known as Joseph de la Vega (ca. 1650 — Amsterdam, 13 November, 1692), was a Sephardic Jewish merchant in diamonds, financial expert, moral philosopher and poet, residing in Amsterdam.
-He became famous for his masterpiece Confusion of Confusions.
+José or Joseph Penso de la Vega, best known as Joseph de la Vega (ca. 1650 — Amsterdam, 13 November, 1692), was a Sephardic Jewish merchant and author.
+He resided in various locations of western Europe across his life, and was involved in the diamond trade, finance industry, and wrote moral philosophy and poetry.

+He became famous for his masterpiece Confusion of Confusions, originally written in Spanish.
 Vega's work is the first study written about the Amsterdam Stock Exchange and its participants, the shareholders.
-In a stilted style he describes the whole gamut, running from options (puts and calls), futures contracts, margin buying, to bull and bear conspiracies, even some form of stock-index trading.
-The publication of Confusión de Confusiones helped lay the foundations for modern fields of technical analysis and behavioral finance.
+He describes the gamut of investing and financial speculation he observed, including options (puts and calls), futures contracts, margin buying, to bull and bear conspiracies, even some form of stock-index trading.
+The publication of Confusión de Confusiones was an early examination of what was later called technical analysis and behavioral finance.

 Biography

 View of the two synagogues of Amsterdam from the East by Gerrit Berckheyde.

 Portuguese Synagogue (Amsterdam) by Peter Schenk the Elder It is the area where De la Vega grew up.